SAP-archive/teched2021-developer-keynote/section/cap/README.md

 ![Import EDMX](../../images/cap_import_edmx.jpg)

-This converts the specificaition into CSN or Schema Notation and adjusts my project's [package.json](./package.json#L53-L65) with technical configuration to connect to the service.
+This converts the specification into CSN or Schema Notation and adjusts my project's [package.json](./package.json#L53-L65) with technical configuration to connect to the service.
 It allows me to mock the service locally while I develop with data from a CSV file.

 ![Mock Testing](../../images/cap_mock_testing.jpg)